-England fall to final ODI defeat in Bangladesh
+England fall to defeat in final ODI in Bangladesh

 Teenager Ahmed shows glimpse of England's future

-There was some joy for England.
+There was some joy for England, who are preparing for the 50-over World Cup in India later this year.
 Even before he bowled his first delivery, leg-spinner Ahmed was a record breaker.

 Less then three months after becoming the youngest England men's Test cricketer, Ahmed again made history, becoming England's youngest men's ODI debutant at 18 years and 205 days.